AdobeDocs/analytics.en/help/components/c-calcmetrics/cm-transition.md

 ## Step 6.
 What happened to Calculated Metrics with a Numeric or Numeric2 Classification? {#section_71AFE6C4A7CD4AA19AB3A9D3C41D115B}

-(Previously, calculated metrics with a Numeric or Numeric2 classification were only visible in Reports & Analytics, Report Builder, and the APIs.)
+(Previously, calculated metrics with a Numeric or Numeric2 classification were only visible in [!UICONTROL Reports & Analytics], [!UICONTROL Report Builder], and the APIs.)

-Now, calculated metrics with a Numeric or Numeric2 classification will continue to be visible in Reports & Analytics, Report Builder, and the APIs.
+Now, calculated metrics with a Numeric or Numeric2 classification will continue to be visible in [!UICONTROL Reports & Analytics], [!UICONTROL Report Builder], and the APIs.
 However, they will not be supported in any report with a segment applied.

-In addition, calculated metrics with a Numeric or Numeric2 classification will not be supported in the following components: Ad Hoc Analysis, Analysis Workspace, Real-Time reports, Anomaly Detection, and Contribution Analysis.
+In addition, calculated metrics with a Numeric or Numeric2 classification will not be supported in the following components: [!UICONTROL Ad Hoc Analysis], [!UICONTROL Analysis Workspace], [!UICONTROL Real-Time] reports, [!UICONTROL Anomaly Detection], and [!UICONTROL Contribution Analysis].
 When you create or edit a calculated metric with a Numeric or Numeric2 classification, you will see a compatibility warning that the calculated metric is not compatible with certain areas of the product.

 **What You Need to Do**